memgraph/docs/cypher-manual/clauses/merge.md

 ### 2.2.
 Merging on undirected relationships

-If `MERGE` is used on an undirected relationship, the direction will be chosen at random.
+If `MERGE` is used on an undirected relationship, the direction will be chosen at random:

 ```cypher
 MATCH (p1:Person { name: 'John' }), (p2:Person { name: 'Anna' })